William Allardyce: Biography

 Allardyce was born near Bombay, India, the son of Georgina Dickson Abbott and Colonel James Allardyce.
 Educated in Aberdeen, Scotland and at Oxford Military College, at the age of 18, he joined the British Civil Service in the Colonial Office.
 His brother Kenneth was also a colonial administrator, serving as Secretary for Native Affairs in Fiji.

 Allardyce first posting was Fiji, where, just two years after his arrival, he was named acting Resident Commissioner for the island of Rotuma.
 The following year as magistrate and seven years later he was appointed to the Native Regulation Board and made the commissioner of the Supreme Court.
 In 1894, he was made Commissioner for Native Lands and given a seat in the Legislative Council.
 In 1895, he was appointed Native Commissioner, the chief liaison between the Fijian natives and the British.
 The following year he was appointed Receiver-General.
 He subsequently became Colonial Secretary and a member of the Executive Council in 1898.

 In 1904, Allardyce was appointed as Governor of the Falkland Islands.
 After ten years at the Falklands, he was then transferred to the Bahamas to become its governor, a position he held for six years.
 Allardyce then became governor of Tasmania but retired after only two years—taking the last three months as leave—as a result of his failure to obtain an increase in his salary of £2750.
 In fact, a statement made to the Parliament of Tasmania on his salary and allowances was followed by a vote by the Legislative Assembly to abolish his office, although the same motion was defeated in the Legislative Council.
 Nevertheless, when he left office he was widely praised for his performance of the office.

 Allardyce was subsequently ordered to Newfoundland where he was to succeed Sir Charles Alexander Harris as Governor of Newfoundland, where he was invited to become patron of the Great War Veterans Association.
 He was the official Crown representative of the unveiling of the National War Memorial by Field Marshal the Earl Haig on 1 July 1924.
 He officiated at the opening of the other national war memorial, Memorial University College, on 15 September 1925.
 Allardyce as governor was a key promoter in the decision awarding jurisdiction over most of the Labrador Peninsula to Newfoundland by the Privy Council.

 In 1916, Allardyce was made a Knight Commander of the Order of St Michael and St George by King George V. He was advanced to Knight Grand Cross of the Order of St Michael and St George in 1927.

 Allardyce was noted as one of the most competent administrators ever appointed by the Colonial Office to serve as the official representative of the British Crown in Newfoundland and Labrador.

-Allardyce Range on the island of South Georgia is named for him.
+Allardyce died of cancer on 9 June 1930 at Wokingham, Berkshire, England.
+The Allardyce Range on the island of South Georgia is named for him.